-In response to the violent attack of a 15-year-old transgender teenager on the Washington, D.C. metro this week, HRC has renewed calls for stronger measures to protect transgender people - especially transgender women of color - from violence and harassment.
+WASHINGTON – In response to the violent attack of a 15-year old transgender teenager on the DC metro this week, the Human Rights Campaign (HRC) has renewed calls for stronger measures to protect transgender people - especially transgender women of color - from violence and harassment.

 According to the reports, friends who were with the victim at the time, said she was approached by a stranger who “asked her why she was wearing a wig and insulted her appearance” before attacking her with a knife.
 The victim – who has not been identified because she is minor – is in stable condition and the police have a suspect in custody.

 "Attacking a child is always utterly reprehensible and our hearts and thoughts are with the victim and her family.
 This terrible incident fits within a broader trend of violence against transgender people and especially transgender women of color.
 While there are no easy answers on how to end this violence, that's no excuse for inaction,” said Fred Sainz, HRC’s Vice President of Communications.
 “All of us must do more - from states and municipalities to LGBT organizations like HRC.
 We're committed to reaching out to and working with leaders in the transgender community -inside and outside of HRC- to identify ways in which we can be a part of the solution.”

 This attack comes in midst of a series of violent incidents against the transgender community - including the murder of six women of color just this year.